IanJ332/Final-Project/README.md

-SJSU CS-149 Project Description:
+CS-149 Operating System Project Description:

-## Enviroment：
+## Environment：
-- **GLIBC Problem:**When attempting to run `simulated_os`, compiled using GLIBC 2.31, on Ubuntu version 20.04.6, compatibility issues may arise.
+- **GLIBC Problem:** When attempting to run `simulated_os`, compiled using GLIBC 2.31, on Ubuntu version 20.04.6, compatibility issues may arise.
 This is because Ubuntu 20.04.6 comes pre-installed with GLIBC 2.31, and the GLIBC version from 2.34 contains new features and changes that may cause the program to not run correctly with the older version of GLIBC.

   If you encounter issues while running, consider recompiling `simulated_os.cpp` to use the GLIBC version installed on your system.
 This ensures that the compiled program is compatible with your system environment and avoids compatibility problems.

-- **GCC & Clang:**There is usually no significant difference in performance between GCC and Clang for the above code.
+- **GCC & Clang:** There is usually no significant difference in performance between **GCC** and **Clang** for the above code.

 ## old_files Directory

 The `old_files` directory contains a collection of previous files, including various examples and small C programming assignments.
 Below is an overview of the contents:

 ## Contents